cjdaly/CompuCanvas-code/README.md

 #### CircuitPython devices

 [CircuitPython](https://github.com/adafruit/circuitpython) devices from AdaFruit (running the [2.0.0 firmware](https://github.com/adafruit/circuitpython/releases/tag/2.0.0)), like the [Trinket M0](https://www.adafruit.com/product/3500), [Gemma M0](https://www.adafruit.com/product/3501) and [Circuit Playground Express](https://www.adafruit.com/product/3333) offer 2 distinct modes of command line control.
 First, the device mounts as a usb drive at `/media/pi/CIRCUITPY` (additional devices at `CIRCUITPY1`, `CIRCUITPY2`, etc.).
-This directory contains a `main.py` Python file which is run every time the device resets, or the file is edited and saved.
+This directory contains a `main.py` Python file which is run every time the device resets.
+Editing and saving `main.py` will force a reset and then run the new version.

 The CircuitPython device also appears at `/dev/ttyACM0` (or `ACM1`, `ACM2`, etc).
 Run the command `screen /dev/ttyACM0` and then press `Ctrl-c` and `Enter` once or twice and you should see a `>>>` Python REPL prompt.
 Typing the commands below should display information about the device:

     import os
     os.uname()

 Pressing `Ctrl-d` in the REPL will cause the device to reset and run the `main.py` file again.
+If there is a bug in `main.py`, error details (including line numbers) will be displayed in the REPL after a `Ctrl-d` reset.
 To exit the `screen` command and return back to the Linux command line prompt, type `Ctrl-a`, `k`, `y`.

 #### Pimoroni Blinkt